Vidski/BackendTemplate/README.md

 ## Step-by-step
 This example will be for an User model with email (as identifier) and name as parameters.

-1. Create the user app ([app vs project](https://docs.djangoproject.com/en/3.2/intro/tutorial01/#creating-the-polls-app)) running:
+1. Create the users app running:

         python3 manage.py startapp users